The Metropolitan Museum of Art’s beloved rooftop garden sculpture has been announced, except we won’t be able to catch a glimpse of it until 2023!

-According to the New York Times, the 2022 installation—that was supposed to run from May to October—had to be postponed a year due to “logistical issues.”
-Instead, the installation will be on view starting in 2023.
+In 2022, the museum selected LA-based artist Lauren Halsey to create the site-specific installation titled the eastside of south central los angeles hieroglyph prototype architecture (I) for that year’s commission.
+However, according to the New York Times, the 2022 installation—that was supposed to run from May to October—had to be postponed a year due to “logistical issues.”

-This will be the first time the Cantor Roof Garden will have no installation since The Roof Garden Commission series was first established in 2013.
-However, guests are still invited to enjoy the rooftop’s outdoor space overlooking Central Park with cocktails and lite bites.
+It was the first time the Cantor Roof Garden had no installation since The Roof Garden Commission series was first established in 2013.
+However, guests were still invited to enjoy the rooftop’s outdoor space overlooking Central Park with cocktails and lite bites.

 Through the installation “Halsey channels The Met’s unparalleled Egyptian Art collections through the lens of Afrofuturism, while also creating a powerful form of documentation of her neighborhood in South Central Los Angeles.”
 The work touches on social activism, civic space, and “a reconsideration of the possibilities for architecture and community engagement,” shared a press release.